How to use a Chemex Coffee Pot

 Note: Ideally, your coffee should be ground on number 10, which is right next to the most coarse grind you can get at your local roaster.
 Any finer than medium tends to over extract and cause difficulties with pressing the plunger down.
 Lastly, too finely ground coffee will also end up in your cup…not good to the last drop!

 Grinding at home?
 Check out our guide on how to grind coffee properly.

 Your water should be “fresh off the boil” so go ahead and bring it to a boil.
 Then set it aside for 30 seconds or so and it should be near perfect.
-Then pour your water directly into the grounds while stirring with a long handled spoon (prevents breakage).
+Then pour your water directly into the grounds while stirring with a long handled, wooden spoon (prevents breakage).
 Stirring makes certain that the grounds are saturated and properly extracted.